antoniwan/blog/README.md

 ## 🔒 Security Note

 ⚠️ **Security Vulnerabilities**: There are currently 3 high severity vulnerabilities in dependencies related to `path-to-regexp`.
-These are in the `@astrojs/vercel` adapter and will be resolved when the upstream packages are updated.
+These are in the `@astrojs/vercel` adapter dependency chain and will be resolved when the upstream packages are updated.
+The vulnerabilities are in `@vercel/routing-utils` and affect path-to-regexp versions 4.0.0 - 6.2.2.

 ## 📄 License